-It's important to have all the facts while considering a treatment option like MAVENCLAD.
-To help you ask the right questions, bring this guide to your next appointment and use it to get the conversation started.
+It's important to have all the facts while considering relapsing MS treatments, like MAVENCLAD.
+To help you ask the right questions, review this guide and bring it to your next doctor's appointment to get the conversation started.

 What is MAVENCLAD?